-Because of my disorder, there had always been a lot of rules in my house about food.
-I was told repeatedly that there were “good foods” like broccoli, carrots, and eggs, and “bad foods” like juice, bread, and birthday cake.
+Because of my insulin disorder, there had always been a lot of rules in my house about food.
+I was told repeatedly that there were “good foods” and “bad foods.”
 My parents were very strict about what and how much I ate.
 This is when I learned shame.
 I began to experience shame every time I ate more than what was given to me.
 Food became a secret.
 I would sneak food at night, or when my parents weren’t looking.
 I had already bought into diet culture before I was even old enough to understand what it was.

-The first diet I went on, like most “crash diets,” cut out all carbs and all sugars.
+The first diet I went on, like most “crash diets,” cut out important and necessary food groups.
 The rules I had already learned were reinforced and expanded.
-Now, there were fruits that were bad, certain ways to cook that were better for you.
+Now, there were certain ways to cook that were better for you.
 Because I was ten, and because I was human, I would sometimes sneak sweets.
 But with these new rules came a more intense shame.
 An unbearable shame.
 I wanted my body to be different.
 I was told that being thinner was in my control.
 That being thinner would make me normal.
 This is when I learned to hate my body.
 When I did lose some weight on that diet, I remember how proud everyone was of me.
 Instead of being something wrong, I had done something right.

 My diet ended with a trauma.
 The two were unrelated, but my coping skills were not.

 My life had become unstable and food became my only constant.
 I began to binge eat every day after school because it quieted my emotions.
-And for those moments I had control over how I was feeling; I could make myself feel better by eating.
-So I ate and ate and ate.
+And for those moments I had control over how I was feeling; I could make myself feel better by eating, so I did.
 But the shame I had already developed around food followed me.
-I would only eat alone, and I ate until it hurt.
+I would only eat alone, and I ate past fullness.
 My self image plummeted.
 This is when I learned to hate myself.

 Binge eating is a disorder that is as built into our culture as dieting.
-No romantic comedy is complete without the scene of the broken hearted girl eating ice cream to cope with her sadness.
+No romantic comedy is complete without the scene of the broken-hearted girl eating ice cream to cope with her sadness.
 We are taught to use food to handle our feelings.
-We are also taught to deprive ourselves which makes us want to indulge, we want to binge.
-Those who struggle with binge eating disorders are thought to lack will power, or be lazy.
-However, just like other eating disorders, binge eating is a compulsion.
+We are also taught to deprive ourselves which makes us want to binge.
+There is often a different kind of stigma around binge eating disorder.
+But just like other eating disorders, binge eating is a coping skill.
 And a mechanism to feel in control.

 This period of binge eating lasted until I was 14.
 One day my dad caught me crying in front of a mirror.
 I explained I was upset because I hated the way I looked.
 I wanted to be beautiful, I wanted other people to think I was beautiful.

 I am going to pause the story here to address something that I don’t think is talked about enough.
-I have always been ‘bigger.’
-Even at my thinnest I was still what society could consider to be a ‘bigger girl.’
+I have always been bigger.
+Even at my thinnest I was still a bigger girl.
 As I have discussed, I was taught that this was wrong.
 I internalized it.
 When I looked in the mirror I considered myself to be ugly because I was “overweight.”
 But what many people overlook is that, not only was society telling me that my body was wrong, it was telling everyone around me that my body was wrong.

-Bigger girls are seen as less beautiful.
-We aren’t treated the same as our thinner friends.
+Bigger people aren’t treated the same as our thinner friends.
 We are asked out less, pitied in retail stores.
 We pay more for clothing, are told to wear more makeup, and are expected to be eternally grateful every time we receive romantic attention.
-We get comments like “you’re so pretty for a girl your size,” and “are you sure you want to eat that?”
+We get comments like “you’re so pretty for a person your size,” and “are you sure you want to eat that?”
 This means that on the journey to self acceptance, not only are we battling with the internal voice telling us we aren’t beautiful, we are also fighting the external forces confirming that we aren’t.
 It adds a whole other layer to the process that needs to be addressed.
 Because when I was crying in front of that mirror, not only did I not think of myself as being beautiful, my own father didn’t see me as beautiful either.
 Which explains what he did next.

 My father suggested I go on a diet, and offered to start going to the gym with me.
 He really believed he was being supportive.
 And he was helping, in the only way he knew how.
 He told me that if I did these things I would feel better.
 And I believed him.
 I agreed, and we began to go to the gym almost everyday before school.
-I cut out sugar and carbs, and became very careful about how much I ate.
+I cut out more food groups and became even more restrictive.
 For the first time in a long time, I felt in control.

 My weight would go up and down the rest of high school.
-I would go through binging, restricting and purging (which classifies me as having an eating disorder not otherwise specified), but I would always return to chasing that feeling.
+I used different behaviors at different times, but I would always return to chasing that feeling.
 And it was never enough.
-No matter how much weight I lost, I was never really happy with my body, because I was never really happy with myself.
+No matter how much weight I lost, I was never really happy with my body, because my body was never the issue: I was never really happy with myself.

 Looking back, there are many things I wish I could tell my little self.
 But the one I think is most important is I wish I had been told that there is no wrong way to have a body.
-However your body comes out as, is exactly what it is supposed to be.
 So I guess that is what I will leave you all with.
 There is no wrong way to have a body.
 Your body is beautiful just as it is, and it is okay to love it just the way it is.

 It takes a lot of courage to combat your inner voice and those external forces that are all telling you you aren’t enough.
-But in order to have something you have never had, you must do something you have never done.
+You deserve to take care of yourself and your body, and you deserve respect and love from the people around you.
+But in order to have something you maybe have never had, you must do something you have never done.
 So, we must be brave.